edgar-zigis/iLabeledSeekSlider/README.md

 slider.isDisabled = false
 ```
 ### Remarks
 It can be used both programmatically and with storyboards.
-Samples are available at **iLabeledSeekSliderTest**
+Samples are available at **Tests/iLabeledSeekSliderTests**